Lab PI since Nov 2016

 Postdoc (Aug 2021 – present)

 Brett is working on linking hyperspectral imaging with plant genotype and stress response as part of the NSF-funded spectral biology project.
-He is co-advised by Jeannine Cavender-Bares. ![]()
+He is mainly advised by Jeannine Cavender-Bares but is also involved in several hyperspectral imaging projects in the lab. ![]()

 |